lsst/pipelines_lsst_io/middleware/faq.rst

 In the output JSON file will be

 - A summary under every task with:

   * Every failed data ID and corresponding error message
+  * Every qualified-success data ID and a set of "caveat flags"
   * Every run containing failing data IDs, and their status
   * A list of data IDs which have been "recovered"; i.e., successes from fail-and-recovery attempts
 - A list of the data IDs associated with every missing dataset